Rating: Ultimate Price from: £795 - £1325 pp full board

 There is an outdoor "sala" with wonderful views of the plains where guests can relax.
 There is a plunge pool and an outdoor 'boma' for dining under the stars.
 Jao also offers a salon with a full-time therapist offering a wide range of massage treatments.

 The activities at Jao include mokoro excursions, boat trips, fishing, day and night game drives and guided walks.
 Photographs courtesy of Wilderness Safaris.

-9 luxury suites constructed of canvas with thatched roofs.
+Rooms: 9 luxury suites constructed of canvas with thatched roofs.
 They are set on raised decks and offer spacious accommodation including a private sala.
 They have en-suite facilities plus an outdoor shower.
-Activities:

-Meals are usually taken communally around one long table, but individual dining can be arranged if preferred.
-Children:
+Dining: Meals are usually taken communally around one long table, but individual dining can be arranged if preferred.